ecepulse/software-competition/Networking-Security/README.md

 ### Level 1: Send data over sockets

-Run the level1 binary (must be on a Linux EWS Machine) to start the local server.
+Run the level1 (COMING SOON) binary (must be on a Linux EWS Machine) to start the local server.
 Send the server ("localhost", 8080 for port) the following string, without quotes: "ECE PULSE 2016", and output the server's response.
 If it successfully prints out "Thanks for competing", you've succeeded in this challenge!

 ### Level 2: Buffer overflows